Early Life

-Richard Fred Chandler was born in Matangi, New Zealand, in 1958 or 1959.
-He is the son of Robert Chandler, a beekeeper, and Marija Chandler, a businesswoman.
-Chandler attended Auckland Grammar School and earned a Bachelor of Commerce from the University of Auckland in 1979.
-He furthered his education at the same institution, completing a master's thesis in 1982 on board structure and accountability in New Zealand, and earned a degree in law the same year.
+Richard Fred Chandler was born in 1958 or 1959 in Matangi, New Zealand.
+He is one of three sons of Robert Chandler, a beekeeper, and Marija Chandler, a businesswoman.
+He attended Auckland Grammar School and the University of Auckland, where he earned a Bachelor of Commerce degree in 1979 and a master's degree in 1982, focusing on board structure and accountability.

 Rise to Success